WDAY-TV: Semi-satellites

 WDAY-TV serves one of the largest geographic viewing areas of any station in the United States.
-It consists of all of North Dakota as well as northwestern Minnesota, northern South Dakota, eastern Montana, southern Manitoba, Canada including Winnipeg, and far western Ontario, Canada including Kenora.
+It consists of all of North Dakota as well as northwestern Minnesota, northern South Dakota, and eastern Montana.
 It covers this region with a network of three full-power semi-satellites: WDAZ-TV (channel 8) in Grand Forks, KBMY (channel 17) in Bismarck, and KMCY (channel 14) in Minot, which itself is a semi-satellite of KBMY.

 WDAZ-TV

 WDAZ-TV (channel 8), serving Grand Forks and licensed to Devils Lake, operates as a semi-satellite of WDAY-TV.
 As such, it simulcasts all network and syndicated programming as provided through WDAY-TV, and the two stations share a website.
 However, WDAZ-TV airs separate legal identifications and commercial inserts targeting the Grand Forks metro and northern portion of the Fargo–Grand Forks market.
 Local newscasts, produced by WDAY-TV, are simulcast on both stations.
 The two stations are counted as a single unit for ratings purposes.
+WDAZ has long been available on cable in Manitoba, Canada, including Winnipeg, which has double the population of the Fargo–Grand Forks market.
+WDAZ also claims far western Ontario, including Kenora, as part of its coverage area.

 KBMY/KMCY

 KBMY (channel 17) in Bismarck, and KMCY (channel 14) in Minot, clear all network programming as provided through WDAY-TV and simulcast WDAY-TV's newscasts, but airs a separate offering of syndicated programming; there are also separate commercial inserts and legal station identifications.
 Internal operations are based at WDAY-TV's studios in Fargo.
+Since August 2026, subchannels of the two stations have served as the CBS affiliates for western North Dakota.